openai/whisper/README.md

 [[Model card]](https://github.com/openai/whisper/blob/main/model-card.md)
 [[Colab example]](https://colab.research.google.com/github/openai/whisper/blob/master/notebooks/LibriSpeech.ipynb)

 Whisper is a general-purpose speech recognition model.
-It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.
+It is trained on a large dataset of diverse audio.
+It is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.

 ## Approach

 ![Approach](https://raw.githubusercontent.com/openai/whisper/main/approach.png)

 A Transformer sequence-to-sequence model is trained on various speech processing tasks, including multilingual speech recognition, speech translation, spoken language identification, and voice activity detection.
-These tasks are jointly represented as a sequence of tokens to be predicted by the decoder, allowing a single model to replace many stages of a traditional speech-processing pipeline.
+These tasks are represented together as a sequence of tokens to be predicted by the decoder.
+This allows a single model to replace many stages of a traditional speech-processing pipeline.
 The multitask training format uses a set of special tokens that serve as task specifiers or classification targets.

 ## Setup

-We used Python 3.9.9 and [PyTorch](https://pytorch.org/) 1.10.1 to train and test our models, but the codebase is expected to be compatible with Python 3.8-3.11 and recent PyTorch versions.
+We used Python 3.9.9 and [PyTorch](https://pytorch.org/) 1.10.1 to train and test our models.
+The codebase should also be compatible with Python 3.8-3.11 and recent PyTorch versions.
 The codebase also depends on a few Python packages, most notably [OpenAI's tiktoken](https://github.com/openai/tiktoken) for their fast tokenizer implementation.
 You can download and install (or update to) the latest release of Whisper with the following command:

     pip install -U openai-whisper